What to Do When You Can’t Afford Home Repairs and Need Help

 10. Utility energy-saving programs

-According to Tapley, some utility companies will offer no-cost programs in order to help homeowners be more energy efficient by repairing windows, doors, and HVAC systems.
+According to Tapley, some utility companies will offer no-cost programs to help homeowners be more energy efficient by repairing windows, doors, and HVAC systems.
 Usually, a weatherization audit is done to determine the options available, including smart meters that monitor energy usage.

 Overwhelmed With Home Repairs?